-We see gaslighting happen when a spouse decides to cheat and is attempting to conceal the infidelity.
+We see gaslighting happen when a spouse decides to cheat and attempts to conceal the infidelity.
 When confronted, it is common for them to accuse their spouse of being crazy, jealous, or insecure.
-I’ve talked to many men and women betrayed by their partners, who say that for quite some time in their situations with a cheater, they actually thought they were just losing their minds and being unreasonable.
-They look back after finding out the truth and wonder how someone could manipulate them in this way, with such conviction and forceful intent.
+I’ve talked to many men and women betrayed by partners who say that for quite some time, they actually thought they were just losing their minds and being unreasonable.
+They look back after finding out the truth and wonder how someone could manipulate them with such conviction and forceful intent.

 Brenda was in therapy discussing her narcissistic mother.
-When Brenda confronted her mother on childhood issues, the mother’s reaction was to say: “You are too sensitive”; “That did not happen”; “It’s just your imagination!”
+When she confronted her mother about childhood issues, the mother’s reaction was to say “You are too sensitive”; “That did not happen”; “It’s just your imagination!”
 Brenda then recoiled in self-doubt and wondered if she had just made up her reality.
 She was left with the feeling that she did not matter.

-Many adult children of narcissistic parents attempt to eventually confront their parents about their childhood.
+Many adult children of narcissistic parents attempt to eventually confront their parents about their childhoods.
 This usually does not go well with a narcissist, and I don’t encourage it.
 What usually happens is that the narcissistic parent denies the reality, calls their child a liar, or just says they don’t remember it that way at all.
 This results in the adult child feeling more angst, disappointment, and pain.
-It leaves them with one more experience of not having their feelings validated or acknowledged, and they walk away once again feeling loss and lack of authenticity with the parent.
+It leaves them with one more experience of not having their feelings validated or acknowledged, and they walk away once again feeling loss and a lack of authenticity.
 One client sadly joked with me, saying, “My parents say, 'Come on home and visit; we will leave the gaslight on for you!'”

-Gaslighting is emotionally abusive and ultimately gives the abuser more power to dominate the relationship.
-It can happen very gradually, so the victim goes from just thinking they misread a situation to really believing they must be going crazy.
-This can cause long-term damage to a person’s mental health, resulting in mistrust towards others in general, and can even interfere with the ability to form healthy relationships in the future.
+Gaslighting is emotionally abusive and ultimately gives the abuser more power to dominate a relationship.
+It can happen gradually, so the victim goes from just thinking they misread a situation to really believing they must be going crazy.
+This can cause long-term damage to a person’s mental health, resulting in mistrust toward others in general, and can even interfere with their ability to form healthy relationships in the future.

 If you think you are a victim of gaslighting, here are five suggestions: